maRce10/marce10.github.com/_posts/2020-06-15-Automatic_signal_detection:_a_case_study.md

 ![gif5](/img/autodetec2_lspec.gif)

 Most calls were detected but not all of them.
 This detection could improve by adjusting the detection parameters (i.e. 'threshold', 'ssmooth', etc).
-Nonetheless the example is good enough to show how to do these analyses in R.
+Nonetheless, the example is good enough to show how to do these analyses in R.

 ---